nixworks/public/news/2008/05/16/index.md

 ##### Court of Arbitration for Sport
 ### [ The Court of Arbitration for Sport overturns the IAAF's decision to ban South African double-amputee runner Oscar Pistorius from its competitions, thus clearing the way for him to attempt to become the first leg amputee to participate in the Olympic Games. ](/news/2008/05/16/the-court-of-arbitration-for-sport-overturns-the-iaaf-s-decision-to-ban-south-african-double-amputee-runner-oscar-pistorius-from-its-compet.md)
-_Context: IAAF, Court of Arbitration for Sport, 2008 Summer Olympics, double-amputee, Oscar Pistorius, South Africa_
+_Context: Oscar Pistorius, IAAF, South Africa, double-amputee, 2008 Summer Olympics, Court of Arbitration for Sport_

 ##### Sri Lanka
 ### [ A suicide bomber kills at least nine people, including 7 police, and wounds 90 in Sri Lanka's capital Colombo. ](/news/2008/05/16/a-suicide-bomber-kills-at-least-nine-people-including-7-police-and-wounds-90-in-sri-lanka-s-capital-colombo.md)